UAlberta-CMPUT174/cmput174-dev/README.md

 5. You should see the message "Installing, this may take a few minutes...".
 Upon completion (this may take a while) you will be promted to set your username and password.
 6. Update your Linux packages by running ```sudo apt update && sudo apt upgrade```
 7. Install Docker Desktop by following these [instructions](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers#install-docker-desktop).
-8. To confirm your installation was successful, open your Ubuntu terminal by selecting "Ubuntu" from the start menu and run the following commands:
+8. To confirm your installation was successful, run the following commands in either Windows Powershell or an Ubuntu Terminal:
 ```bash
 docker --version
 docker run hello-world